OpenCTI-Platform/opencti/docs/docs/deployment/authentication.md

 ### Client certificate (button)

 This strategy can authenticate a user based on SSL client certificates.
-For this you need to configure your OCTI to start in HTTPS, for example:
+For this, you need to configure OpenCTI to start in HTTPS, for example:

 ```json
 "port": 443,